ak2yny/OpenHeroSelectGUI/README.md

 ## Credits
 - Inspired by [HeroSelect](http://marvelmods.com/forum/index.php?topic=732) from Norrin Radd
 - Based on [MUAOpenHeroSelect](https://code.google.com/archive/p/muaopenheroselect/) by [@adamatti](https://github.com/adamatti) 2008-2009
+- Using [7-zip](https://7-zip.org/) by Igor Pavlov & contributors (open source under the GNU LGPL licence, but source not included)
 - Using code samples from helpful developers on sites like StackOverflow
 - Using a lot of samples from the WinUI and Windows App SDK tutorials from [Microsoft](https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/)
 - Using a few assets from X-Men Legends and Ultimate Alliance by Raven Software (Activision, Marvel)